xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 </pre>
 </div>

-The HW Failures counter is important since it will increment when the software tries to push more entries than what the hardware actually supports.
+The HW Failures counter is important since it will represent the number of times the software tried to push more entries than what the hardware actually supports.

 ### hw-module profiles